About me

 Codon Bias

-I worked with Justin Miller, under the supervision of Dr. Ridge, in a project targeted toward understanding evolutionary implications of non-random codon bias, leading to publication of Missing something?
-Codon aversion as a new character system in phylogenetics in Cladistics (2017).
+I worked with Justin Miller, under the supervision of Dr. Ridge, in a project targeted toward understanding evolutionary implications of non-random codon bias.

 Seismic Event Detector